 Caerlaverock Castle, located at Caerlaverock, Dumfries DG1 4RU, Scotland, is managed by Historic Environment Scotland and open to visitors year-round.

 Situated 8 miles southeast of Dumfries, it’s accessible via the A75 and B725 roads, with free parking for 50 vehicles.
-The castle operates from 10:00 AM to 5:30 PM (April–September) and 10:00 AM to 4:00 PM (October–March), closing December 25–26 and January 1–2.
+The castle is open from 10:00 AM to 5:30 PM (April–September) and 10:00 AM to 4:00 PM (October–March), and is closed on December 25–26 and January 1–2.

 Admission fees as of 2025 are £7.50 for adults, £4.50 for children (5–15), £6.00 for concessions, and free for under-5s, with family tickets at £20.00 (2 adults, 2 children).

 The Castle Quest trail engages children, and a café serves local dishes like Cullen skink.
-Guided tours, led by staff like Fiona MacDonald, run daily at 11:00 AM and 2:00 PM (£3 extra), covering haunted hotspots.
+Guided tours, led by staff such as Fiona MacDonald, run daily at 11:00 AM and 2:00 PM (an additional £3 fee), covering haunted hotspots.
 The Ghost Walk on October 31, 2025, costs £10 and requires booking (01387-770244).

 Nearby attractions include Sweetheart Abbey (5 miles, founded 1273) and Dumfries Museum (8 miles, with Green Lady artifacts).
 The castle’s wetland setting attracts birdwatchers, with ospreys and barn owls visible from April to August.